-Similar to bulk verification, you should use an on-domain email address if you are an employee of the brand to help legitimize your authorization.
+Similar to automatic verification, you should use an on-domain email address if you are an employee of the brand to help legitimize your authorization.
 The user that owns the verified listing will then receive an email with your information and your request.

 There are a few different outcomes for this process:

 - The other user grants you access to the location.
 This will add it to your account view and enable you to make updates as needed.
 Keep in mind that the other user may also be making changes, even conflicting changes, or responding to reviews or questions.